osic/ref-impl/documents/bare_metal_provisioning.md

 If this will be an openstack-ansible installation, organize the Ansible __hosts__ file into groups for __controller__, __logging__, __compute__, __cinder__, and __swift__, otherwise leave the Ansible __hosts__ file as it is and jump to the next section.

-An example for openstack-ansible or RPC-O installations:
+An example for openstack-ansible installation:

     [controller]
     744800-infra01.example.com ansible_ssh_host=10.240.0.51